Las Vegas Raiders

 The Las Vegas Raiders are a professional American football team based in the Las Vegas metropolitan area.
 The Raiders compete in the National Football League (NFL) as a member of the American Football Conference (AFC) West division.
 The team plays its home games at Allegiant Stadium in Paradise, Nevada, and is headquartered in Henderson, Nevada.

-Founded on January 30, 1960, and originally based in Oakland, California, the Raiders played their first regular season game on September 11, 1960, as a charter member of the American Football League (AFL).
+Founded on January 30, 1960, and originally based in Oakland, California, the Oakland Raiders played their first regular season game on September 11, 1960, as a charter member of the American Football League (AFL).
 They moved to the NFL with the AFL–NFL merger in 1970.
 The team was almost chosen under the nickname "Señors" when established, as close to the team sporting the "Oakland Señors" team name is the original idea of the orange and black team theme colors, that were discontinued as well.
-The team departed Oakland to play in Los Angeles from the 1982 season through the 1994 season before returning to Oakland at the start of the 1995 season.
+The team departed Oakland to play in Los Angeles from the 1982 season through the 1994 season (as the Los Angeles Raiders) before returning to Oakland at the start of the 1995 season.
 On March 27, 2017, NFL team owners voted nearly unanimously to approve the Raiders' application to move to the Las Vegas metropolitan area.
-Nearly three years later, on January 22, 2020, the Raiders moved to the Las Vegas area.
+They played their last game as a California–based franchise on December 29, 2019.
+On January 22, 2020, the Raiders relocated to the Las Vegas area.